 - Anisocoria : pupil size anomalies

-When the test is completed, a “Pass” or “Refer” letter will be given with the test results to the preschool facilities director, who will send them home to the parents.
-Screening will be performed only with written permission from parents.
+When the test is completed, a “Pass” or “Refer” letter will be given with the test results to the school nurse, who will send them home to the parents.

 For more information, use the Contact Us page on this website to get in touch with the club.